 WTO_t is a year dummy variable intended to capture the effect of China's entry to the WTO.
 It takes a value of 1 for the years following the signing of the WTO agreement by China.
 Therefore, WTO_t equals 1 for the years 2002-2007.
 So, our variable of interest, $AvgM01{j,IN}^{China} \times WTO_t$, provides a measure of the amount of competition faced by Indian firms in the domestic market as a result of China becoming a member of the WTO.
 The interaction of $AvgM01{j,IN}^{China}$ with WTO_t provides a clear and exogenous measure of import competition from China and represents a difference-in-differences approach to measure the effect of Chinese import competition on the product variety of Indian manufacturing firms.
-This interaction term would capture the differential effect of Chinese competition on firms according to their trade exposure from China prior to 2001, i.e., we instrument the post-2001 trade exposure by an average trade exposure before 2001.
-Or, in other words, since we expect shares of Chinese imports to rise across all sectors, it is the change in imports due to the WTO, net of the general change post-2001, and net of possible permanent differences across industries.
+This interaction term captures the differential effect of Chinese competition on firms according to their trade exposure from China prior to 2001, i.e., we use average trade exposure before 2001 as a proxy for post-2001 import exposure.
+Alternatively, since we expect shares of Chinese imports to rise across all sectors, it is the change in imports due to the WTO, net of the general change post-2001, and net of possible permanent differences across industries.

-We use the above measure of Chinese import competition in the following basic empirical specification of fixed effects linear regression shown in Equation (1) to estimate the impact on product variety of Indian firms:
+We use the above measure of Chinese import competition in the following basic empirical specification of a fixed effects linear regression shown in Equation (1) to estimate the impact on product variety of Indian firms: